bariscann/BLG-638E_DRL_Competition/README.md

 ### GolKenari

-GolKenari is a smart agent for dimensions (15, 7).
+GolKenari is a smart agent for map dimensions (15, 7).
 Can be found in `src/agents/golkenari.py`.
 Check the code for further details.

 ### RiskyValley

-RiskyValley is a smart agent for dimensions (18, 24).
+RiskyValley is a smart agent for map dimensions (18, 24).
 Can be found in `src/agents/RiskyValley.py`.
 Check the code for further details.

 ## Self-Play